 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-:
+Yuhong Wang: puromysine and polyPhe assays, Toe-priting assay and Mass Spec.
+Those methods are complementary to smFRET to reveal more details of protein translation.

 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

-:
+Yuhong Wang: smFRET has broader application because many biological processes occur in nanometer range at millisecond time scale.
+By tagging proper dyes at proper positions, other dynamics will be revealed.

 Thank you for addressing our questions.
 We will incorporate your answers and suggestions, and send you the final script before your filming day.
 You will also receive detailed preparation instructions in the email accompanying the final script.